johnhilts/notes/LP/TestAutomation/ConditionalVerify/README.md

 ## `try` block
 * Do a bunch of logging with a message that potentially explains why a test would be skipped.
 * Do an Xunit Assertion (true)
-* If the assertion failes, catch the exception.
+* If the assertion fails, catch the exception.
 ## `catch` block
 * If a server side error (500) occurred, then skip the test.
 * More logging, this time including the Xunit exception's info.